 Welcome to our Nursery Class!

-Jenny will be your teacher and Andy will also be in your class and teach you sometimes.
-Craig and Ambia are your Teaching Assistants.
+Jenny will be your teacher and Kim will also be in your class and teach you sometimes.
+Craig, and Melinda are your Teaching Assistants.

 There are some other people who you will get to know in school too.
 You can find their pictures if you click on the button below.
 See if you can find me - I'm Miss Allan and I'm the Headteacher.